PLAN-B THEATRE PRESENTS THE WORLD PREMIERE OF

-WHICH INCLUDES TEN PUBLIC PERFORMANCES
+WHICH INCLUDES NINE FREE PUBLIC PERFORMANCES

 Elaine Jarvik’s plays BASED ON A TRUE STORY and MARRY CHRISTMAS premiered at Plan-B. Her other plays include DEAD RIGHT (Humana Festival of New Plays) TWO STORIES and [a man enters], Salt Lake Acting Company; THE COMING ICE AGE, PYGmalion Theatre Company; and NOT QUITE RIGHT, Teatro Paraguas.
 Elaine’s latest play, RIVER.SWAMP.CAVE.MOUNTAIN., created specifically for K-3, will tour as our fifth annual Free Elementary School Tour this fall.
 Click here for details on bringing RSCM to your school and for details on the October 14 performance as part of RDT’s Ring Around the Rose Series, as well as free performances at six Salt Lake City Library branches as well as three libraries in Davis County: Centerville, Davis County Central and Roy (presented by Davis Arts Council).

 Five-year-old JJ (who has lots of questions) and eight-year-old Izzy (a know-it-all who doesn’t know it all) are siblings who have recently lost their grandmother.
 They embark on a funny and touching hero’s journey to try to make sense of loss, grief, death and life.
 From the author of MARRY CHRISTMAS and BASED ON A TRUE STORY.

 Featuring Ashley Marian Ramos as Izzy and Benjamin Young as JJ.